FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/basics/java_basics.md

 	- !!!
 Example "Example: `#!java boolean isFull = true;`"
     	A variable can either hold a true or false value and is being assigned a true value

+### Constants

-- Most non-static variables can have their values assigned or assigned at any point elsewhere in your program
+Most variables can have their values assigned or reassigned at any point elsewhere in your program.
+To avoid having a variable change its value during runtime you can make it a **constant**

+- In Java you can create constants using the `#!java static final` keywords together in front of the data type of the variable
+    - The static modifier causes the variable to be available without loading an the class where it is defined.
+    - The final modifier causes the variable to be unchangeable.
+    - Java constants are normally declared in ALL CAPS.
+Words in Java constants are normally separated by underscores.
+    - !!!
+Example "Example: `#!java public static final double PI_VALUE = 3.14159;`"
+        A variable that cannot be modified during code run time.

 ### Scope